 An important anniversary: Rio + Design marks its tenth year at the Fuori Salone of the Milan Design Week.
-At the invitation of the Brazilian Agency for the Promotion of Exports and Investments (Apex-Brasil), from the 17 to the 22 April, the initiative of the Government of the State of Rio de Janeiro, promoted through the Secretariat of Cabinet and Economic Development, will again part of the exhibition Be Brasi l, in the Maroncelli district, between art galleries and fashion studios.
+At the invitation of the Brazilian Agency for the Promotion of Exports and Investments (Apex-Brasil), from 17 to 22 April, the initiative of the Government of the State of Rio de Janeiro, promoted through the Secretariat of the Cabinet and Economic Development, will once again part of the Be Brasi l exhibition, in the Maroncelli district, between art galleries and fashion studios.

-"For us it is a mission to show the world what Rio de Janeiro has to offer: original design and quality, and we are very proud of it.
-In the foreign market, our products are gaining more and more the appreciation of buyers, distributors and press.
-All this is a result, among other initiatives, of the work carried out in the last decade to strengthen our brand and the name of our designers, always presenting innovative products during the Milan Furniture Fair.
+“For us it is a mission to show the world what Rio de Janeiro has: original and quality design, and we are very proud of it.
+In the overseas market, our products are gaining more and more appreciation from buyers, distributors and the press.
+All this is a result, among other initiatives, of the work done over the last decade to strengthen our brand and the name of our designers, always presenting innovative products during the Salone del Mobile in Milan.
 And we are already moving to establish new partnerships and new businesses in this year's edition ", says the Undersecretary for Economic Development of the State of Rio de Janeiro, Dulce Ângela Procópio.

-About 30 creations of 14 design studios (of established names and new talents) will be part of the "Made in Rio" production landscape.
-Furniture, objects of decoration, utensils of everyday life are part of the varied selection of pieces.
+About 30 creations from 14 design studios (with established names and new talents) will be part of the “Made in Rio” production landscape.
+Furniture, decorative objects, everyday tools are part of the varied selection of pieces.

-Guto Indio da Costa (Indio da Costa Design) will present its first collection of wooden chairs, showing the version in this material of the Serelepe models - with its dynamic profile and timeless style - and ICZERO1 - full of "bossa", with curvilinear backrest and thin seat.
+Guto Indio da Costa (Indio da Costa Design) will present its first collection of wooden chairs, showing the version in this material of the Serelepe models - with its dynamic profile and timeless style - and ICZERO1 - full of "bossa", with curved back and thin seat.

-Zanini de Zanine (Studio Zanini) will exhibit Serfa's armchair and puff in leather and wood, a tribute to legendary designers Sergio Rodrigues (his mentor at the beginning of his career) and Ricardo Fasanello.
+Zanini de Zanine (Studio Zanini) will exhibit the Serfa armchair and pouf, in leather and wood, a tribute to the legendary designers Sergio Rodrigues (his mentor at the beginning of his career) and Ricardo Fasanello.

 Of Carlos Alcantarino (Estúdio Alcantarino) the public will appreciate the Lov armchair, a contemporary reinterpretation of the traditional rocking chair, made of Tauari wood and aged leather, suitable for both the living room and the terrace.